ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 ### Passport Model (PP) {#pp}

-In passport model, the Attester sends the evidence to the Verifier.
+In the passport model, the Attester sends the evidence to the Verifier.
 After the Attester receives the attestation result from the Verifier, the Attester sends the attestation result to the Relying Party.

 An EDHOC session is established between the Attester and the Relying Party.